Inverness

 1919

-In the late 1860's the area now occupied by Inverness was settled by A. D. Tompkins, and was appropriately named Tompkinsville.
+In the 1860’s the area now occupied by Inverness was settled by A. D. Tompkins, and was appropriately named Tompkinsville.
 In order to attract more settlers, he erected a sawmill and established mail service.
 His brother-in-law Frank Dampier laid out the town and built a general store.

 Logging was a booming business in central Florida, and the Tompkinsville sawmill attracted many settlers with the promise of jobs.
 By the late 1800's, the town had a reported population of about 250 people.
 In addition to the original area homesteaded by Tompkins, many additional land purchases were made which expanded the town's boundaries.

-Inverness promotes itself as a "bicycle friendly" city, anchored by the Withlacoochee State Trail - the longest paved multi-use trail in Florida.
+Inverness promotes itself as a "bicycle friendly" city, anchored by the Withlacoochee State Trail – the longest paved multi-use trail in Florida.
 In the historic downtown area you can still visit the historic courthouse building, where the Citrus County Historical Society operates a history museum.
 The building is known for its copper cupola and clock tower, and was featured in the 1961 Elvis Presley movie "Follow That Dream".
-You may also want to visit the newly renovated Valerie Theatre, which dates from the 1920's silent film era.
-And finally, the Crown Hotel, originally constructed in 1880, is one of the oldest buildings in town - although it has been converted to an assisted living facility.

 Hotel or B&BRestaurantMuseum or Visitor CenterPlaygroundPicnic shelterDogs allowedDog parkShort hiking trailsLong hiking trailsPaved bike trailsMountain bike trailsSwimmingFishing